Bekkholt/Bekkholt/README.md

 ### Who am I?
 * Proud cat mom 🐈
 * Music is my life 🎶
-* Industrial metal music and horror movies is my home 🏠
+* Industrial metal music, horror movies and british humour is my home 🏠

 ### What can I do for you?
 * Front-end 💻